JP Frequently Asked Questions

 JP Class Sign-Up Questions

 Children may only be signed up by their parent or guardian, but you may leave a note during sign up to request they are placed with a friend (or separate from a sibling if they’re anything like me and my brother).

-Students who completed Beginner Sailing in 2019 and received their green rating (or Mainsail prior to 2019) are ready for Intermediate Sailing.
-This class instructs students on the finer points of sailing, as well as reefing and using a jib.
+Students who completed Beginner Sailing last year and received their green rating are ready for Intermediate 1.
+This class instructs students on the finer points of sailing, as well as reefing and may introduce using a jib.
 It aims to prepare sailors for their yellow and red tests.

 The prerequisites for high performance classes include red or yellow plus ratings which must be acquired through On-Water Tests.
 While Intermediate Sailing prepares students for these tests, many sailors will want to retake the class once or twice to help them acquire these ratings.
 This is normal.
 If a sailor has not passed the test by week’s end, they can sign up for the class again.
 We specifically stagger the opening of these classes so they don’t fill all at once, and our instructors vary the activities and lesson plans to keep each week fresh and exciting.

 Once a sailor has acquired a rating, they can then register for any classes requiring that prerequisite.

 Many email spam filters mark our emails as spam because they are sent automatically.
 Check your spam folder, and please add us to your contact list so we are no longer marked as spam.

 Other than Beginner Sailing and SUP, our classes are not designed to confer ratings.
 They do teach skills that help students pass On-Water Tests.
 If they’re having trouble with that, there are a few possibilities:

 - Don’t worry, many children retake classes before they’re able to master the skills.
 All sailors will learn at different rates, but they should still be having fun and learning valuable lessons regardless.